jkarlin929/react-router/README.md

 - Set up the core of our app with a router that allows us to visit three pages: `Home`, `QuotesList`, and `SingleQuote`.
 - Add a navigation that provides links to `Home` and `QuotesList`.
 - Add a link to each individual quote in `QuotesList` that takes the user to a `SingleQuote` page.
-- Make API calls based on what route we're on.
+- Make API calls based on what route we're on and what params have been passed.

 ## 🚀 LAB!!!!
 Star Wars with ROUTES!

 - swapi lab (characters/1 etc) (similar to [this](https://github.com/ga-students/WDI_HAKUNA_MATATA/blob/master/unit02/w06_d04/lab/starwars-routing-lab.md))

-## homework concepts

-- something super basic like the house example above
-- dogs & cats?